Last Updated on February 2, 2021

 - salt, pepper

-Calories in parsnips are negligible and yet their complex carbohydrates with soluble and insoluble dietary fiber provide them with a high satiation effect.
+Calories in this root vegetable are negligible and yet their complex carbohydrates with soluble and insoluble dietary fiber provide it with a high satiation effect.